The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Analysis

 \section{Analysis}

 In this section, we explore two questions to better understand our main results.
 First, what factors drive the underperformance of synthetic data?
 Second, do our findings hold under variations of our experimental setup?
 We focus our analysis experiments on ImageNet, to understand general image recognition performance, and FGVC-Aircraft, the sole benchmark where synthetic data exhibited strong positive log-linear scaling.
+Additional analysis experiments are presented in Appendix~\ref{sec:appendix:findings}.